JavaFXpert/quantum-music-playground/README.md

 ### Dropping notes out of a pattern

-Creating a rhythm is as much about the notes that are not played as the notes that are.
+Creating a rhythm is as much about the notes that are not played as the notes that are played.
 Therefore, an important part of rhythm is inserting rests.
-There are several techniques for doing so with Quantum Music Playground, with the first method being turning down the amplitude of their basis states.
+There are several techniques for doing so with Quantum Music Playground, with the first method being turning down the *probability amplitude* of their basis states.
 To demonstrate this, we'll play the "up above the world so high, like a diamond in the sky" phrase of the melody in *Twinkle Twinkle Little Star*.
 The bottom of the following screenshot shows the Quantum Music Playground device, now expressing the note pitches to be played by the piano in the **Twinkle B** clip of the track labeled **Grand Piano**.